lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-01/01-week-01-digital-trust/certificate-inspection.md

 ---

 ## Reflection

-Based on your inspection, explain how this certificate contributes to secure HTTPS communication.

-Reflection

 This certificate helps secure HTTPS communication by verifying the identity of the Scotiabank website.
 It is issued by a trusted Certificate Authority, which allows browsers to trust the website.
 The certificate also enables encryption so that data exchanged between the user and the website remains private and protected from interception.